javierarce/figma-components-analyzer/README.md

 ### Online version

 You can run the tool directly from [this page](https://javierarce.github.io/figma-components-analyzer).

 ## Features

 - Fetches component data from a specified Figma file
-- Analyzes variant properties across all components
+- Exposes variant properties and values across all components in the file
-- Provides insights on property types, possible values, and component usage
-- Generates a detailed analysis report in both console output and JSON format
+- Provides a downloadable version of the analysis as a JSON file

 ## Prerequisites